 6. Pioneer House

 Vintage of the honky tonk variety!
-Boots, fringe, and belt buckles to make Hank Williams green with envy, art, and letterpress epheera (hand made in the on-site studio) are to be found at this western-themed shop downtown.
+Boots, fringe, and belt buckles to make Hank Williams green with envy, art, and letterpress epheera (hand made in the on-site studio) are to be found at this western-themed shop in East Knoxville.
 Explore their curated artists work, gifts, turquoise jewelry, and more.

 Another “booth-style” shop in the heart of Happy Holler, a funky neighborhood to the north of downtown Knoxville.
 This store carries a bit of furniture, clothing, home décor, record players, and so much more – and much of it with a retro flair.
 If you’re already in this neighborhood, consider getting Central Flats & Taps for lunch, and with that new record player in hand, stop by Raven Records & Rarities across the street to stock up on new tunes!